Kikagaku Moyo

-Kikagaku Moyo (幾何学模様, Kikagaku Moyō) were a Japanese psychedelic band founded in Tokyo.
-The band's name translates to "geometric patterns".
+Kikagaku Moyo (幾何学模様, Kikagaku Moyō) were a Japanese psychedelic rock band founded in Tokyo and active from 2012 to 2022.

 Name

 Kikagaku Moyo (幾何学模様, Kikagaku Moyō) translates to “geometric patterns”, which the drummer Go Kurosawa suggested as a band name after getting visuals caused by sleep deprivation during a long jam session at night.
 In a 2014 interview with the It’s Psychedelic Baby! magazine, Go recalls the moment at which he came up with the name: "It means geometric patterns, which I saw on the back of my eyelids after jamming all night long.
 I was totally in the “zone”, half awake and half asleep, but my hands were tapping the drums involuntarily.
 Tomo and I both wanted to have a Japanese name with Kanji characters, so it was decided pretty quickly."

 History

 Future drummer and guitarist Go Kurosawa and Tomo Katsurada met in the summer of 2012 in Tokyo following Tomo's return from studying film in the US.
 Having similar interests in music, fashion, and movies, they decided to start playing music together.
 Though Go had played piano and Tomo knew the cello, neither had substantial prior experience in the instruments they wanted to play in the band.
 Initially, the two often played together in an old studio where their friend worked, from midnight to morning, the reason for that being the high price of playing in the studio during the day.

 Dissatisfied with their sound, Go and Tomo soon went out to search for more people to join the band.
-They specifically sought people who didn’t have much experience like Go and Tomo themselves, but wanted to play music together.
+They specifically sought people who, like they themselves, didn’t have much experience but wanted to play music together.
 They started with putting up signs and handing out posters at their college.
 They eventually met their bassist Kotsu Guy, who at the time was recording sounds from a vending machine on the street for a drone project.
 Tomo met their second guitarist Daoud Popal in the college's smoking area.
 Around the same time, Go's brother Ryu Kurosawa returned from India and joined the band as their sitarist.
 The members had little in common in terms of musical taste, leading to difficulties sharing about their musical interests that persisted until they had been playing together for a year.
 Go had a mixed music taste and was the only one listening to psychedelic rock while Tomo preferred power pop, Kotsu Guy black metal, and Daoud hip-hop.
 Since most of the members weren’t technically proficient, they decided to adopt a psychedelic, meditative style, as a utilitarian approach to play music together.
 This style is especially present on their self-titled debut album.